John Henry Newman: Lectures on the Present Position of Catholics in England

 which form the nine chapters of the published book.
 Following the first edition, a number of paragraphs were removed following the Achilli trial as "they were decided by a jury to constitute a libel, June 24, 1852."

 Andrew Nash describes the Lectures as "an analysis of this [anti-Catholic] ideology, satirising it, demonstrating the false traditions on which it was based and advising Catholics how they should respond to it.
 They were the first of their kind in English literature."

 John Wolffe assesses the Lectures as: an interesting treatment of the problem of anti-Catholicism from an observer whose partisan commitment did not cause him to slide into mere polemic and who had the advantage of viewing the religious battlefield from both sides of the tortured no man's land of Littlemore.

 The response to the Lectures was split between Catholics and Protestants.
 Generally, Catholics greeted them with enthusiasm.
 A review in The Rambler, a Catholic periodical, saw them as "furnishing a key to the whole mystery of anti-Catholic hostility and as shewing the special point of attack upon which our controversial energies should be concentrated."
 However, some Catholic theologians, principally John Gillow, president of Ushaw College, perceived Newman's language as ascribing too much to the role of the laity.
 Gillow accused Newman of giving the impression that the church's infallibility resides in a partnership between the hierarchy and the faithful, rather than falling exclusively in the teaching office of the church, a concept described by Pope Pius IX as the "ordinary magisterium" of the church.
 The Protestant response was less positive.
-Archdeacon Julius Hare said that Newman "is determined to say whatever he chooses, in despite of facts and reason".
+Archdeacon Julius Hare said that Newman "is determined to say whatever he chooses, in spite of facts and reason".

 Wilfrid Ward, Newman's first biographer, describes the Lectures as follows: We have the very curious spectacle of a grave religious apologist giving rein for the first time at the age of fifty to a sense of rollicking fun and gifts of humorous writing, which if expended on other subjects would naturally have adorned the pages of Thackeray's Punch.

 Ian Ker has raised the profile of Newman's satire.
 Ker notes that Newman's imagery has a "savage, Swiftian flavour" and can be "grotesque in the Dickens manner".

-Newman himself described the Lectures as his "best written book".
+Newman himself described the Lectures as his "best-written book".